courselabs/docker/labs/containers/README.md

 > Container logs are the output from the container process - Docker saves them when the container exits.

+The cert-generator image packages the OpenSSH library with a script to generate HTTPS certificates for a set of domains, with default settings.
+You'd need to install the libraries and download the script to get the same result without Docker.

 ## Running an interactive container

 One-off containers run and then stop.
-You can run a long-running process in a container and connect your terminal to the container's terminal.
+You can run a long-running process in a container instead, and connect your terminal to the container's terminal.

 This is like connecting to a remote machine - any commands you run actually run inside the container: